Doctor Aunty: Deepak Budki

 sat in front of me.
 She was excited to see me and began asking me about my

-and Sarita introduced them to me.
+welfare.
+Meanwhile, Kamla Aunty's brother and sister also entered the room, and Sarita introduced them to me.

 "Surrinder, she is Sharda Aunty, younger sister

-of Mom, a dental surgeon by profession while he is the younger brother of Mama,
+of Mom, a dental surgeon by profession, while he is the younger brother of Mama,

 Amarnath uncle."